There are varied explanations for the positive benefits of acupuncture.

 There are several biomedical explanations for acupuncture.
 A major hypothesis is that acupuncture works by influencing the neuro-hormonal centres of the body, influencing the nervous system to relieve pain through natural endorphin release while improving mood and increasing relaxation.

 Acupuncture for fertility increases blood flow to the pelvic organs, promotes hormonal balance which helps to regulate cycles, promotes ovulation and assists in building healthy uterine lining.

 One strategy for pain would be to needle trigger points to relieve muscular tension.
 There is evidence that certain points can decrease inflammatory markers in blood tests and result in decreased pain and local inflammation.

-I tend to take a combined approach combining my training which is a Traditional Chinese Medicine approach with a current developments in modern acupuncture research.
+I tend to take a combined approach combining my training, which is a Traditional Chinese Medicine approach, with current developments in modern acupuncture research.

 Acupuncture and Traditional Chinese Medicine can be effective for many conditions, including:

 - Stress Related Disorders